hughhyndman/pgtokdb/README.md

 # PostgreSQL to kdb+ Extension
 This particular project is intended to integrate data in PostgreSQL with [kdb+](https://en.wikipedia.org/wiki/Kdb%2B) data.
-While Postgres has excellent transactional support for reference/master data, kdb+ offers a high-performance solution to storing and analyzing large volumes of timeseries data.
-By allowing a developer to combined the data from both technologies through the standard interfaces that Postgres offers, this extension may be able to expedite the development of new solutions.
+While Postgres has excellent transactional support for reference/master data, kdb+ offers a high-performance solution to storing and analyzing extreme volumes of timeseries data.
+By allowing a developer to combined the data from both technologies through the standard interfaces that Postgres offers, this extension expedites the development of new solutions.

-With the pgtokdb extension (SO) installed, the following is a gist of how it works.
-The extension has an entry point (C function) named `pgtokdb`, that handles communications between SQL and kdb+.
+With the pgtokdb extension (shared library or DLL) installed, the following is a gist of how it works.
+The extension has an entry point (a C function) named `pgtokdb`, that handles communications between SQL and kdb+.

 First, we create a Postgres function that wraps `pgtokdb`.
 This particular function take a q-language expression that returns a simple table of two columns: i and j, 4-byte and 8-byte integers respectively.